ixudra/curl/README.md

 | withData()            |  array()          | Add an array of data to sent with the request (GET or POST)       |
 | withOption()          |  none             | Generic method to add any cURL option to the request              |

-For specific information regarding parameters and return times, I encourage you to take a look at `ixudra\curl\src\Ixudra\Curl\Builder.php` which has extensive doc blocks that contain all the necessary information for each specific method.
+For specific information regarding parameters and return types, I encourage you to take a look at `ixudra\curl\src\Ixudra\Curl\Builder.php`.
+This class has extensive doc blocks that contain all the necessary information for each specific method.